TACC-Cloud/abaco-cli/README.md

 Command line interface for working with the Abaco (Actor Based Containers) API

-Dependent upon [jq](https://stedolan.github.io/jq/), getopts, and the [Agave CLI](https://bitbucket.org/agaveapi/cli)
+Dependent upon [jq](https://stedolan.github.io/jq/), getopts, and the [Tapis CLI](https://github.com/TACC-Cloud/agave-cli)

 ## Installation and set up

 Clone the repo, enable bash completion, and add the contents of the cloned repo to your path.
-Then, pull and cache a valid SD2E access token using the Agave CLI.
+Then, pull and cache a valid access token using the Agave CLI.
 ```
 $ git clone https://github.com/TACC-Cloud/abaco-cli.git
 $ source abaco-cli/abaco-completion.sh